Policy and Procedure #407.0 Accessibility

 • Customer Service Standards

-An individualized adaptation or adjustment made to provide a person with a disability with equitable and non-discriminatory opportunities for full participation and inclusion.
-In the context of accessibility, accommodation is a reactive process and legal duty under Ontario’s Human Rights Code.
+An individualized adaptation or adjustment made to provide an individual with a disability with equitable and non-discriminatory opportunities for full participation and inclusion.
+In the context of accessibility, accommodation is a reactive process and legal duty under the Ontario Human Rights Code.

-Anything that prevents a person with a disability from participating fully in society.
+A barrier encompasses anything that prevents an individual with a disability from engaging fully in society.
 There are five main types of barriers to accessibility: attitudinal, communication (or information), physical (or architectural), systemic (or organizational), and technological.

-• any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness, including, but not limited to, diabetes, mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co- ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device,
+1. any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness, including, but not limited to, diabetes, mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device;

-• a learning disability or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language,
+3. a learning disability or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language;

 5. Contact